Ethiopia faces litany of human rights abuses | DW | 15.03.2022

 An unidentified armed group attacked a civilian convoy and its military escort in the Benishangul-Gumuz region on March 2, killing 53 people.

-The next day, eleven more people were killed by government soldiers.
+The next day, 11 more people were killed by government soldiers.
 Eight Tigrayan civilians were beaten and shot, along with two men from the local Gumuz ethnic group.

 Another man was tied up and burned to death, according to the EHRC.